cozyat/cozyat/README.md

 - 🔭 I’m currently working on Python and Java repositories.
 - 🌱 I’m currently learning DSA and Dynamic Programming!
-- 💬 Ask me about my journey on exploring learning computer science.
+- 💬 Ask me about my journey on exploring and learning computer science.
 - 📫 How to reach me: cozyat@gmail.com OR www.linkedin.com/in/sohampanda

 `aboutme.json:`